zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 {% endhighlight %}

-### Define cross-cutting concerns: aspects of a software system that cannot be cleanly decomposed from the rest of the system
+### Define concerns: aspects of a software system that cannot be cleanly decomposed from the rest of the system

-Defines [cross-cutting concerns](cross-cutting-concerns): aspects of a software system that cannot be cleanly decomposed from the rest of the system.
+Defines [concerns](concerns): aspects of a software system that cannot be cleanly decomposed from the rest of the system.

 {% highlight json %}
 {
-   "crossCuttingConcerns":[
+   "concernGroups":[
       {
          "name":"general",
          "concerns":[